 You could not have designed a better itinerary.
 Every day, every lodge, every meal, every experience was (unbelievably) better than the day before.
 Thank you for making this a phenomenal travel experience that I'll remember for a lifetime.

 Buenos Aires / Ushuaia / Tierra del Fuego

-Up-close perspectives of Fitzroy (11,703') and the slender granite pinnacle of Cerro Torre (10,280') are the thrill of our hikes in this famed park.
-The Fitzroy Massif and the surrounding peaks rise at spectacular and seemingly impossible angles, sculpted from solid granite into fantastic spires and towers by the tremendous force of the region’s glaciers.
+Up-close perspectives of Fitzroy (11,703') and the slender granite pinnacle of Cerro Torre (10,280') are the thrill of our adventures in this famed park.
 One hike brings us through a valley of native lenga trees to Laguna Torre, a serene glacial lake with the spire of Cerro Torre soaring directly above it.
-We also journey across deep Lago Viedma by boat, navigating amid floating icebergs, then make an exciting hike right on the vast Viedma Glacier for a chance to peer into its fantastic ice caverns.
+We also journey across deep Lago Viedma by boat, navigating amid floating icebergs, then head out on foot right on the vast Viedma Glacier for a chance to peer into its fantastic ice caverns.

 Moreno Glacier / Lago Argentino / Calafate

-With its granite spires, azure lakes, and massive glaciers, Chile’s Paine National Park is one of the natural masterpieces of the planet.
-We stay in three different lodges here, giving us great access to the best areas of the park.
-Our hikes start right from the door of our lodges, including the trail through the Ascencio Valley to the base of the three giant monoliths of the Paine Towers, a landmark of the park, and to the face of the Grey Glacier, with its icebergs calving into Lago Grey.
-From Punta Arenas on the Strait of Magellan, we depart on Day 16.
+With its granite spires, azure lakes, and massive glaciers, Chile’s Torres del Paine National Park is one of the natural masterpieces of the planet.
+Our lodges give us great access to the best areas of the park, with hikes starting right outside our front door, including the trail through the Ascencio Valley to the base of the three giant monoliths of the Paine Towers, a landmark of the park.
+Depart on Day 16 via Punta Arenas.